 Presentation of Auschwitz: 1940-1945 to the U.S. Holocaust Memorial Museum.
-Attending (from left) Museum Director Sara Bloomfield, then Chair of the U. S. Holocaust Memorial Council, Rabbi Irving Greenberg, Chair Emeritus of the U. S. Holocaust Memorial Council Miles Lerman, Member of the U.S. Commission for the Preservation of America’s Heritage Abroad, Warren L. Miller, and then Commission Chairman Michael Lewan, in Washington, D.C. on November 17, 200
+Attending (from left) Museum Director Sara Bloomfield, then Chair of the U. S. Holocaust Memorial Council, Rabbi Irving Greenberg, Chair Emeritus of the Council Miles Lerman, Commission Member Warren L. Miller, and then Commission Chairman Michael Lewan, in Washington, D.C. on November 17, 2000

 Entitled Auschwitz: 1940-1945, an initial version of the books was published in Polish in 1995.
-The books were subsequently published in German.

 In the Media